Pixellot/data-api-docs/docs/data-api/schema-update-partner-guide.md

 If a partner cannot meet the deadline, we may postpone the release.
 However, this affects all partners, so early communication about potential delays is essential.

 ### Q: Can we test against the new schema before the release?
-Yes, draft schemas are available immediately upon announcement, and we provide sample data for testing.
+Yes, draft schemas are available immediately upon announcement.

 ### Q: What if we discover issues during testing?
 Please report issues immediately.
 We'll work with you to resolve them, and if necessary, adjust the schema or timeline.